Looking for Depression Treatment?

 That’s a great question!
-Here’s the things that set me apart:
+Here are the things that set me apart:

 - My primary approaches to therapy are Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT) which are based on empirically-validated, researched theories that are proven to work with depression and other mental health conditions.